まいどぅー

 x_noise -->|PFODE| --> x_data

-Remember, PFPDE is a deterministic process:
+Remember, PFODE is a deterministic process:

 Interestingly, this equation lets us denoise without needing to directly solve for \(f(t)\) and \(g(t)\).
 By knowing only \(s(t)\) and \(\sigma(t)\), we can effectively denoise and sample high-quality images.